-All staff sign to confirm they have received a copy of the child protection policy and staff behaviour policy and have read Keeping Children Safe in education (Part 1)
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in Education (Part 1).

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet, which will be made available to them on their arrival
+Supply staff and other visiting staff will be given the school's Staff Handbook and induction checklist, which will be made available to them on their arrival.